ethereumdegen/crewlybot/README.md

 # crewlybot
 A web scraper that emails you when clothing is in stock.
+This runs in a terminal and you will need NodeJS installed.

 Right now it is hardcoded to check 'https://www.jcrew.com/p/E8592' but you can edit that url right in the code.